vvindetta/paw/README.md

-# PAW is modular multifactor module for PAM
+# Multi-factor for PAM.
+GNU+Linux auth with modules in any combination.

 ![screenshot.jpg](screenshot.jpg)